sagemath/trac_to_gh/Issue 3495.md

 # Issue 3495: [with patch, needs review] bug in cyclotomic charpoly for 1x1 matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3495

 Original creator: craigcitro